 Did you know?
 Elon Musk created and sold a video game to a magazine when he was 12 years old.
 The space battle game ‘Blastar’ was sold for $500 to PC and Office Technology magazine.
 Musk also worked at ‘Rocket Science,’ a game start-up.

-Meet the CEO Captain Raghu Raman Mentoring the World with His Army Lessons
+Meet the CEO, Captain Raghu Raman, Mentoring the World with His Army Lessons

-Elon Musk believes that one should have his way of looking at everything.
+Elon Musk believes that one should have their way of looking at everything.
 It’s definite that to achieve things that have never been conquered before, one has to do things that have never been done before.
 He is a firm believer in questioning and challenging the status quo.
-This approach has led SpaceX to create a truly innovative vehicle on its terms.
+This approach has led SpaceX to create a truly innovative vehicle on its own terms.

 4. Believe in Micromanaging